Climate Year

 Get Involved

-Climate Year marks an ignition point for work that will extend far beyond the year 2021.
+Climate Year marked an ignition point for work that extends far beyond the year 2021.
 Everyone in the Drexel community is invited to get involved in these efforts.
 To receive emails about sustainability opportunities at Drexel and beyond, subscribe to the sustainability listserv by emailing sustainability@drexel.edu.
 To say up to date on the latest sustainability events, visit the sustainability calendar.